nestjs/docs.nestjs.com/content/devtools/ci-cd.md

 The ability to go back in time lets you investigate and troubleshoot the issue by comparing the current graph with the previous one.
 Depending on how you set things up, every pull request (or even every commit) will have a corresponding snapshot in the registry, so you can easily go back in time and see what changed.
 Think of Devtools as a Git but with an understanding of how Nest constructs your application graph, and with the ability to **visualize** it.

-#### Integrations: Github Actions
+#### Integrations: GitHub Actions

-First let's start from creating a new Github workflow in the `.github/workflows` directory in our project and call it, for example, `publish-graph.yml`.
+First let's start from creating a new GitHub workflow in the `.github/workflows` directory in our project and call it, for example, `publish-graph.yml`.
 Inside this file, let's use the following definition:

 ```yaml
 name: Devtools